sanchitdilipjain/aws-glue-databrew/docs/index.md

         - Under the Permissions section, select the role DataBrew-DataBrewLabRole--xxxxx from the drop-down list

-             **Note:** This role name should match to the one we deployed via Cloudformation in the prerequisite section
+             **Note:** This role name should match the one we deployed via Cloudformation in the prerequisite section

         - Select Create and run job

             <img src="images/image13.png" class="inline"/>

-        - Select on Jobs from the menu on the left hand side of the DataBrew console, Select on Profile jobs tab to view the status of profile job
+        - Select on Jobs from the menu on the left hand side of the DataBrew console, Select on the Profile jobs tab to view the status of the profile job

             <img src="images/image14.png" class="inline"/>